wanx-troopers/wanx-troopers.github.io/upscalers.md

 Includes example workflows.

-Allows selecting part of generated video like a vace or a complete character, upscale it to the resolution at which AI video generating models - those which take references
+Allows selecting part of generated video like a vace or a complete character, upscale it to the resolution at which AI video generating models - those which take references;
-- say WAN + Phantom - or Humo - work best - run generations, downscale and integrate result back into the original video.
+say WAN + Phantom - or Humo - work best - run generations, downscale and integrate result back into the original video.

 Supports temporal blending across generated video fragments using VACE and context windows.